-For decades, the crime rate in the US has trended downward, and the latest data is no different.
-In 2020, the overall crime rate for the nation was 6.2% lower than in 2019.
-However, violent crime rose 4.7% in 2020.
-And while crime is down over time nationally, at the state level, the reality can be different.
+The crime rate in the US has trended downward for decades, and the latest data is no different.
+In 2021, the violent crime rate for the nation was 1.7% lower than in 2020, and the property crime rate was down 4.5%.
+Despite the overall decrease in violent crime, the homicide rate rose again in 2021 after a historic increase the year prior.
+And while crime is down over time nationally, the reality can be different at the state level.

-The Northeast is the region with the lowest crime rates.
-The property crime rate in the Northeast was 34% lower than in the rest of the country, and the violent crime rate was 26% lower than in other states.
+Northeastern states have the lowest crime rates among states for which data is available.
+The region’s property crime rate was 56% lower than in the rest of the country; the violent crime rate was 62% lower.

-Washington, DC also had the highest violent crime rate, at 1,000 crimes per 100,000 residents.
-This was 19% higher than Alaska, the state with the next-highest violent crime rate.
-Maine had the lowest violent crime rate, at 109 per 100,000 residents.
+Arkansas had the highest violent crime rate, at 709 crimes per 100,000 residents.
+This was 5% higher than Tennessee, the state with the next-highest violent crime rate.
+(Arkansas and Louisiana were in the top five for both violent and property crime.)
+New York had the lowest violent crime rate, at 102 per 100,000 residents.

-Since 1991, which marked the beginning of the national decline in crime rates, New Jersey and Florida have had the largest long-term decreases in crime, while North Dakota had the smallest decrease in property crime and the largest increase in violent crime.
+Since 1991, which marked the beginning of the national decline in crime rates, New Jersey and Florida have had the largest long-term decreases, while North Dakota had the smallest decrease in property crime and the largest increase in violent crime.